-- 1. Expanded curricular offerings.
+1. Expanded curricular offerings.
 New capstone courses and renewed emphasis on clinical education and skills training, including the children's law certificate program, place the School of Law near or in the vanguard of curriculum reform nationally.
-Our students also have unique access to educational opportunities at the National Advocacy Center. - 2.
-Faculty have book contracts with major academic presses (Yale, NYU, Oxford) and are authoring major national casebooks in several fields. - 3.
-University investment in the School has attracted high quality new and lateral faculty hires.
-Retention of existing faculty has stabilized. - 4.
-Graduates are in positions of national leadership in the profession, including presidentselect of the American Bar Association and the American Board of Trial Advocates, raising the profile of the School. - 5.
-Recent graduates have established and maintained a record of excellence as graduate students at the leading national graduate tax (LL.M.) programs at NYU, Florida, and Georgetown. - 6.
-School has maintained national leadership in lawyer mentoring. - 7.
-School has an energized and engaged student body; expanded career services efforts have enhanced individual counseling and assistance for students in their job search. - 8.
-School remains a national leader in pro bono student volunteer opportunities, with expanding pro bono offerings for students in the community. - 9.
-Law students serve as the editorial board of one of the nation's most widely circulated law reviews, the American Bar Association Real Property, Trust & Estate Law Journal.
+Our students also have unique access to educational opportunities at the National Advocacy Center.

+2. Faculty have book contracts with major academic presses (Yale, NYU, Oxford) and are authoring major national casebooks in several fields.

+3. University investment in the School has attracted high quality new and lateral faculty hires.
+Retention of existing faculty has stabilized.

+4. Graduates are in positions of national leadership in the profession, including presidents of the American Bar Association and the American Board of Trial Advocates, raising the profile of the School.

+5. Recent graduates have established and maintained a record of excellence as graduate students at the leading national graduate tax (LL.M.) programs at NYU, Florida, and Georgetown.

+6. School has maintained national leadership in lawyer mentoring.

+7. School has an energized and engaged student body; expanded career services efforts have enhanced individual counseling and assistance for students in their job search.

+8. School remains a national leader in pro bono student volunteer opportunities, with expanding pro bono offerings for students in the community.

+9. Law students serve as the editorial board of one of the nation's most widely circulated law reviews, the American Bar Association Real Property, Trust & Estate Law Journal.

+10. Significant improvement in course offerings on intersection of law and technology.